 Once you have a checklist, go to your cabinet, and compare your list to what you currently have in your kit.
 By this time the only thing in your cabinet should be good usable inventory.
 Anything old, partially used, expired, etc.. should be thrown away.
 See our article on how to inspect your first aid cabinet.

 It is important you remember to plan for usage between now and the next time you inspect your kit.
 If you go through a lot of bandage strips, be sure to order enough to last you until the next time you order.
 Also, if you have 1/2 a box or less left, consider ordering another box.
 When you stock your kit you will combine the two boxes.
 Most boxes of bandages, ointments, and medicines are designed to have extra space to combine a new box with some leftover products.
 We will talk about mixing expiration dates in a moment.
 Complete your checklist and order your items.

 Organize Your Cabinet

 After you have placed your order and it arrives, it is time to restock your cabinet.
 Use the graphical checklist if you forget where things belong.
-Also remember to group your products by type and keep it consistent.
+Also, remember to group your products by type and keep it consistent.
 This is the time to place the items where they belong, every time you replenish.
 If you are combining a new box with a partially empty one, inspect the expiration dates (if applicable) and be sure to place the older stock in front where it will get used first.
-For medicines, place then close to the drawer flap where people reach for them first.
+For medicines, place them close to the drawer flap where people reach for them first.

-Now that your first aid cabinet is setup, the key is to maintain it.
+Now that your first aid cabinet is set up, the key is to maintain it.
 We have an automated reminder system that will email you when it is time to check your first aid supplies.
-You can find at any of our first aid kit restocking areas of our site including "Make A First Aid Kit", "RestockKit" and "Reorder List".
+You can find any of our first aid kit restocking areas on our site including "Make A First Aid Kit", "ReStockKit" and "Reorder List".
 We have also included the reminder option on any first aid kit that offers a refill list.
 Look for the "Refill This Kit" option below the description on the product page.